rust-bakery/nom-derive/README.md

 To parse input, just call `let res = S::parse(input);`.

-For extensive documentation of all attributes and examples, see the [`docs`](https://docs.rs/nom-derive/latest/nom_derive/docs/struct.DocNom.html) module.
+For extensive documentation of all attributes and examples, see the documentation of [`Nom`](https://docs.rs/nom-derive/latest/nom_derive/docs/struct.Nom.html) custom derive attribute.

 Many examples are provided, and more can be found in the [project tests](https://github.com/rust-bakery/nom-derive/tree/master/tests).